 Thus ‘bad influences’ and other triggers of teen addiction are kept at arm’s length during rehabilitation.
 It will be much harder for your teen to be influenced or to relapse into ‘bad behaviours’ during in-patient treatment.

 We are confident at Rehab4Addiction that our teenage addiction treatments will provide the highest level of care for your teen with therapies such as:

 Before your child enters a residential rehabilitation unit, a thorough pre-admission assessment takes place.
 Here we determine the precise facts surrounding your child’s drug or alcohol addiction.
 We determine the addiction’s duration and the precise quantity of drugs or alcohol consumed each day.

 This information determines the length of your child’s rehab programme.
 Chronic and long terms addicts suffering from an underlying mental health problem typically require between four and six weeks inside a residential centre, together with an extensive programme of aftercare lasting an additional twelve months on an outpatient basis.

 Teen rehab begins with a process known as detoxification.
 Here all drug or alcohol toxins are removed from your child’s system.
 Painful withdrawal symptoms are reduced through the controlled use of psychiatric drugs.
 These drugs are prescribed by an in-house psychiatrist.

-Once detox concludes a structured programme of therapy commences.
+Once detox concludes a structured program of therapy commences.
 Therapy aims to identify the ‘triggers’ of teen addiction.
-These triggers are often unique to teens and different to triggers experienced by adult drug or alcohol addicts.
+These triggers are often unique to teens and different from triggers experienced by adult drug or alcohol addicts.
 Teen addiction treatment must be tailored to the unique needs of teen addicts.

 Patients are also encourage to join a local Teen Addiction Anonymous group taking place in their local area.